umarhassan-mitodl/6.1200j-spring-2024/content/pages/readings.md

 title: Readings
 uid: 03901c99-c017-44aa-a77f-cdb81dc3ce7a
 ---
 These are the recommended lecture readings to accompany the course.
-All readings are taken from Eric Lehman, Tom Leighton, and Albert Meyer, [*Mathematics for Computer Science* (PDF)](https://courses.csail.mit.edu/6.042/spring18/mcs.pdf).
+All readings are taken from Eric Lehman, Tom Leighton, and Albert Meyer, {{% resource_link "c529ecbe-f519-4f08-85cd-f7a705a2b42e" "*Mathematics for Computer Science* (PDF)" %}}.
 The textbook is available under a CC BY-SA license.

 ## Unit 1: Proofs